mentpy/mentpy/docs/tutorials/intro-to-mbqml.rst

         ax.set_xlabel('Steps', fontsize=16)
         ax.set_ylabel('Cost', fontsize=16)
         ax.set_title(r"Random local unitary, $U_{Haar} \otimes I$", fontsize=18)
+        # Title for training an IsingXX(π/2) gate
+        # ax.set_title(r"IsingXX($\pi/2$)", fontsize=18)
         ax.tick_params(axis='both', which='major', labelsize=16)
         plt.show()

 Finally, we can average over the runs and plot the results!
+In our next tutorial, we wil see how to parallelize the training process and study the robustness of the model to noise.

 References
 ----------